joedono/House-of-Z/09-the-anguisa-problem/01-preparing-to-leave.md

 Rate - 20gp/month for Albert, 15gp/month for Atala and Althaea each, and 10gp/month for Reed.
 Total = 45gp/month for all four staffers

 ## Obtaining a Ship
+If the party elects to obtain a ship via their Queen's Boon, then it'll take one month to construct the ship.
+This can be used for downtime as the party likes: https://www.dndbeyond.com/sources/xgte/downtime-revisited#DowntimeActivities

+After a month's time, the Queen will offer them a choice between an unfurnished Brigantine that is seaworthy and in good repair, and a [Folding Boat](https://www.dndbeyond.com/magic-items/folding-boat).
+She'll take them down to the Giantvein River, which borders Loftran, to present the choice to the party.

+If they ask for something else, deal with it accordingly.

 ## Obtaining a Crew